 Reasons to Wait

 It is very important that you always follow label guidelines with whatever product you choose to apply, including when you apply grub killers to new lawns.
-Label guidelines will tell you all of the information that you need to know relative to rates, timing, target species, etc. Also, be sure to follow all of the safety requirements and precautions noted on the label.
+Label guidelines will tell you all of the information that you need to know relative to rates, timing, target species, etc.

 In general, most insecticides will not harm new grass, given that their chemistry is designed to target insects and not plants (herbicides would be another matter).
 New grass, though, should be treated carefully to ensure proper establishment, and some maintenance practices that will be needed for proper establishment of grass may conflict with the label guidelines for an insecticide.
 It is especially important to water new grass thoroughly.
 Your lawn's need for water may conflict with product instructions for your grub killer.